Samsursekh/Placement-Practice/React-theory question.md

 Problems with SEO
 JSX as a barrier

+6) What is DOM?

+DOM stands for Document Object Model it is the structural representation of all nodes in an HTML document DOM represents the Ul of your applications.
+DOM manipulation is required to dynamically change the content of a web page.

-6] ) State the difference between Real DOM and Virtual DOM
+7) State the difference between Real DOM and Virtual DOM

 # Real Dom